-FOCUS Example01.exe It computes the 1D profiles (either horizontal or vertical) of the Spectral Degree of Coherence, sampling the electron beam phase space by an internal method relying on random number generators.
+FOCUS_Example01.exe It computes the 1D profiles (either horizontal or vertical) of the Spectral Degree of Coherence, sampling the electron beam phase space by an internal method relying on random number generators.
 It can be run directly from a command prompt by typing: "FOCUS_Example01.exe" FOCUS_Example02.exe It computes the 1D profiles (either horizontal or vertical) of the Spectral Degree of Coherence, reading the electron beam phase space from a user-supplied file.
-It can be run directly from a command prompt by typing: "FOCUS_Example02.exe name_of_phase_space_file.txt" configElectronBeam.txt Configuration file for the electron beam (see dedicated section for details). configUndulator.txt Configuration file for the undulator device (see dedicated section for details). configObserver.txt Configuration file for the observer (see dedicated section for details). phaseSpace_example_1e4_part.txt Example of user-supplied phase space file, with 10 4 electrons.
+It can be run directly from a command prompt by typing: "FOCUS_Example02.exe name_of_phase_space_file.txt" FOCUS_Example03.exe It computes the 2D maps of the Spectral Degree of Coherence, sampling the electron beam phase space by an internal method relying on random number generators.
+It can be run directly from a command prompt by typing: "FOCUS_Example03.exe" FOCUS_Example04.exe It computes the 2D maps of the Spectral Degree of Coherence, reading the electron beam phase space from a user-supplied file.
+It can be run directly from a command prompt by typing: "FOCUS_Example04.exe name_of_phase_space_file.txt" configElectronBeam.txt Configuration file for the electron beam (see dedicated section for details). configUndulator.txt Configuration file for the undulator device (see dedicated section for details). configObserver.txt Configuration file for the observer (see dedicated section for details). phaseSpace_example_1e4_part.txt Example of user-supplied phase space file, with 10 4 electrons.

 Note on the external phase space file formatting.
-FOCUS assumes that the external phase space file supplied by the user to FOCUS_ExampleO2.exe is formatted as different rows with 5 entries.
+FOCUS assumes that the external phase space file supplied by the user to FOCUS_ExampleO2.exe and FOCUS_ExampleO4.exe is formatted as different rows with 5 entries.
 Each row corresponds to a different electron, and the 5 entries describe the horizontal position, horizontal deflection angle, vertical position, vertical deflection angle, and relative energy deviation of the electron, respectively.
 Positions and angles are expressed in m and rad, respectively.
 Notice that an internal conversion to μm and μrad is automatically performed during the simulation.

-As an example, running FOCUS_Example02.exe with the supplied phaseSpace_example_1e4_part.txt and default values for the configuration files (see dedicated section) should produce the following result:
+As references for users, running FOCUS_Example02.exe and FOCUS_Example04.exe with the supplied phaseSpace_example_1e4_part.txt and default values for the configuration files (see dedicated section) should produce the following results: